Lesson

 Photo Credit: Algalita

-Brainstorm and then discuss the consequences and benefits of plastic for human societies.
+Discuss the consequences and benefits of plastic for human societies, using Think Pair Share cooperative learning.

 Grades 4 and up